 Find and edit soft costs from the Topics | Expense Documents menu item.

 Soft costs can optionally be associated with a resource.
 This is useful for assigning profitability to a resource who is responsible for the expense.
 For example, Tim sells services to a client for $10k.
 You want Tim's profitability to reflect this.

 When you first create a soft cost, you must assign a cost center.
-This cost center cannot be changed once the document is saved for the first time.
+Once a cost card moves beyond the draft status you are no longer allowed to change the cost center.
 This is to keep approval permissions and accounting transactions consistent throughout the lifecycle of the document.

 Soft Costs follow the standard expense approval process that all cost cards use.
 To learn more about how to approve expenses, please see the help page Expense Approval.
 A short description of the approval process is listed below.